Zachary-Woo/Geo-Visionists/README.md

 ### 7. Evaluate the Model
 Test the trained model's performance using preprocessed test data:
+# Not needed unless you wish to evaluate a model from a different training run or to save the evaluation results in an eval folder
 ```bash
 python main.py --mode eval --model_path ./output/train_X/best_model.pth --output_dir ./output
 ```